PatrickTaburet/nexus-lab-project/README.md

 ---

-## ♿ Accessibility
-Efforts have been made to ensure accessibility:
-- Proper HTML tags for semantic structure.
-- Full keyboard navigation on the web version.
-- Alternative text for images.
-- `accessibilityLabel` and `accessible` attributes in React Native.

----

 ## 📄 Documentation and Download
 You can download the project documentation (PDF version) in french here:
 [Download NexusLab Project PDF](./doc/DOSSIER_PROJET_NEXUS_LAB-Taburet_Patrick.pdf)